a13ssandr0/pydashboard/docs/index.md

 # PyDashboard

-PyDashboard is a modular, easily extensible (1) terminal dashboard entirely built in Python.
+PyDashboard is a modular, easily extensible (1) terminal dashboard entirely built in Python using [Textual](https://textual.textualize.io), a framework built by [Textualize.io](https://www.textualize.io/).
 { .annotate }

 1. Feature coming in future releases.